Follow this link if you are looking for the last update on the real estate prices in the top 20 Spanish cities.

 The first real positive return since the crisis of 2008 came in early 2014 … four years ago…

-The third good news: Real estate performance remains very negative compared to 10 years ago
+The third good news: Real estate prices remain lower than the prices of 10 years ago

 Is there a lot of downside from here?
 Check the chart of real estate price evolution before and after 2007: